Motorcycle Accidents Attorneys in Decatur, Georgia

 A motorcyclist has the same legal right to occupy a full lane of traffic that a driver of a car does.
 A motorcycle can be seen and should be seen on the road.
 In our book, a failure to see a motorcycle is evidence of failure to keep a proper lookout.

-It is one thing, however, for a driver to knowingly try to "share" a lane with a motorcycle, and quite another for a driver to claim that he or she did not even see a motorcycle.
+All too often, we hear a negligent driver try to blame the motorcyclist for being "invisible".
 In our book, failure to see a motorcycle is evidence of failure to keep a proper lookout.

-After an Atlanta motorcycle accident, attorneys at Chambers & Aholt , LLP, can help you and your family move forward through filing a personal injury claim or lawsuit.
+After an Atlanta motorcycle accident, attorneys at Chambers & Aholt, LLC, can help you and your family move forward through filing a personal injury claim or lawsuit.
 Financial recovery cannot put your life back the way it was before the accident, but it can compensate you and give you a second chance at a manageable life.

 Did the driver of the car or truck that struck your injured loved one say, "I didn't see the motorcycle?"
 Allow us to dig a bit deeper into the meaning of that claim through an investigation into the true causes of the motorcycle accident.
 Contact us by phone or e-mail to schedule a consultation.

 In most cases, our thorough investigation and preparation of your case will result in a fair settlement offer.
-When the responsible parties are unwilling to be reasonable, our experienced trial attorneys will present your case to a jury for a no obligation initial consultation today.
-All consultations are held strictly confidential.
+However, when the responsible parties are unwilling to be reasonable, our experienced trial attorneys will present your case to a jury.

 We handle these cases on a contingent fee basis.
 If there is no recovery no fees are owed.